“Ohhhhhh, Mexico,” Jimmy Buffet once famously sang. “The sun’s so hot, I forgot to go home.”

 SURF TRIP COSTS IN MEXICO

 Mexico may be the most varied surf destination in the world.
-You can drive into the Baja desert and do a completely self-supported, feral surf mission for little more than the cost of gas and tortillas, or you can check into luxury resorts and spend $800 per night.
+You can drive into the Baja desert and do a completely self-supported, feral surf mission for little more than the cost of gas, eggs, and tortillas, or you can go the fancy-surfer route and check into luxury resorts or private villas and spend and spend anywhere from hundreds to thousands per night depending on the level of luxury and inclusions.

 WHERE TO STAY